andreidm777/algo/README.md

 }
 ```

-# 47. - Given the head of a linked list, remove the nth node from the end of the list and return its head. реши на golang за один проход
+# 47. - Given the head of a linked list, remove the nth node from the end of the list and return its head.

 ```go
 /**